PhoenixTales/phoenix-docs/story/characters.md

 ### Bruce

-* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could germanise him as Brusach or simplify it to Brusa.
+* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could germanise him as Brusach or simplify it to just Brus or Brusa.
-* In french: Bruis or Brix.
+* In french: Brus.

 * He is an Organiser, which in CH1 hangs around at the marketplace of the Old Camp.